amyreese/znc-push/README.md

 *   `away_only = "no"`

     If set to "yes", notifications will only be sent if the user has set their `/away` status.

+    This condition requires version 0.090 of ZNC to operate, and will be disabled when compiled against older versions.

 *   `client_count_less_than = 0`